roboticslab-uc3m/jr3-mbed-firmware/README.md

 | gripper PWM         |  0x780  |     in    |          4         | PWM command between -100.0 and 100.0 (float)                                                      |

 Bolded incoming commands imply that the Mbed will respond with an acknowledge message (following other generated response messages, if any, as in "get full scales").

+## Usage

+On bootup, the calibration matrix and full scales are queried from the sensor and stored for later use.
+If successful, the bootup message is broadcast.
+This may take a few seconds from initial power up.
+A failure means that there is no connection to the sensor.
+Re-initialization may be requested during normal operation through the "reset" command.
+If the initialization succeeds, the JR3 controller is in "ready" state, otherwise remains in "not initialized" state.
+All acknowledge messages carry this state information in their payload.

+The JR3 sensor operates in two modes: synchronous and asynchronous.
+Both entail that a background thread will be performing data acquisition, decoupling, offset removal and filtering at full sensor bandwidth (8 KHz per channel).

+- Synchronous ("start sync" command): per the CiA 402 standard (a.k.a.
+CANopen), a SYNC message is broadcast over the CAN network by a producer node so that consumers act upon (e.g. send sensor data, accept motion commands).
+As soon as the incoming SYNC message is processed, the Mbed will send the latest force and moment data in return.
+- Asynchronous ("start async" command): an additional thread is spawned to query latest forces and moments at the specified fixed rate (tested at 1 ms).

+An initial offset is substracted from the decoupled sensor data.
+To calibrate the sensor again (i.e. set the latest measurements as the new zero), the "zero offsets" command can be issued at any time.

+It is highly recommended to enable raw data filtering by specifying the desired cutoff frequency to either start command.
+This firmware implements a simple first-order low-pass IIR filter, also known as an exponential moving average (see [Wikipedia article](https://w.wiki/7Er6)).
+Its cutoff frequency can be modified through the "set filter" command.

+Outgoing force and moment data requires post-processing on the receiver's side.
+These signed integer values should be multiplied by the corresponding full scale and divided by a factor of 16384 (=2^14) for forces and 16384\*10 for moments.
+The resulting values will be expressed in Newtons and Newton*meters, respectively.

+## Configuration

+See [mbed-app.json](mbed_app.json) for a list of configurable parameters and their description.
+The project should be recompiled after any changes to this file.

 ## See also